UMD: A Globally Connected University

 UMD-Winter: Spain: Leading Innovation and Design in a Cross-Cultural Setting (BMGT)

-You will explore how innovation and design are approached in a different culture in terms of products, services, and experiences.
-You will be exposed to a wide range of cultural excursions aimed at enhancing your appreciation and understanding of how cultural norms and artifacts influence innovation.
-Starting in Barcelona, a city internationally renowned for innovative designs, you will visit institutions and landmarks to learn about the creative techniques used to create provocative, aesthetically pleasing and functional designs.
-Inspired by these visits, you will apply design thinking frameworks and experience cultural constraints as well as discover new ways of leveraging opportunities.
-By working with staff members at sponsoring organizations, you will get first-hand experience leading design thinking sessions, engage in ideation activities, and collaborate with staff members in a cross-cultural setting.
+This course explores how innovation and design are approached in a different culture.
+Students will be exposed to a wide range of immersive experiences aimed at enhancing their understanding of the country’s’ culture, heritage, history, and way of life.
+Starting in Barcelona, a city internationally-renowned for innovative designs, and continuing in Madrid, students will visit institutions and landmarks to learn about the techniques and approaches used to create these iconic structures.
+Inspired by this rich context, they will apply design thinking frameworks to scout opportunities, and develop innovative solutions to intractable problems.
+By working with staff members at local organizations, and guided by two faculty members, students will get insightful coaching and first-hand experience leading design thinking activities in a global setting.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.